Gold (Spandau Ballet song): Release and commercial performance

-"Gold" was released as a 7-inch single in the UK on 5 August 1983 and peaked at number 2 there with only KC and the Sunshine Band's "Give It Up" keeping it off the top spot.
-Hadley felt certain that it would have been number 1 if they had been available for a live appearance on the British music chart television programme Top of the Pops, but they had already made commitments involving promotional work in Norway.
+"Gold" was released as a 7-inch single in the UK on 5 August 1983 and peaked at number two on the UK Singles Chart, with only KC and the Sunshine Band's "Give It Up" keeping it off the top spot.
+Hadley felt certain that it would have been number one if they had been available for a live appearance on the British music chart television programme Top of the Pops, but they had already made commitments involving promotional work in Norway.
 He emphasized that the band was not being "arrogant or complacent" and that they knew that record sales could increase if they did appear.
-They thought providing them with the music video for "Gold" to air on the broadcast would make up for their absence, but the show's producers decided not to run it, leaving Hadley convinced that in not doing so they prevented Spandau Ballet from having another number 1 single.
+They thought providing them with the music video for "Gold" to air on the broadcast would make up for their absence, but the show's producers decided not to run it, leaving Hadley convinced that in not doing so they prevented Spandau Ballet from having another number one single.

 "Gold" also made the top 10 on the pop charts in Australia, Belgium, Ireland, the Netherlands, New Zealand and Spain.
-In the US, it debuted on the Billboard Hot 100 in the issue of the magazine dated 19 November 1983 and reached number 29 during its 12 weeks there.
+It spent 12 weeks on the US Billboard Hot 100, debuting at number 68 the week of 19 November 1983 and peaking at number 29 the weeks of 14 and 21 January 1984.
 It made its first appearance on the magazine's Adult Contemporary chart in that same issue and peaked at number 17 over the course of 11 weeks.
 The song is their second-highest charting single in both the UK and the US, behind their previous release, "True".
 It received Gold certification from the British Phonographic Industry on 19 April 2019 for reaching the 400,000 units of shipment threshold and Platinum certification for 600,000 units on 27 August 2021.